TEENHEALTHSTUDY

 Dr. Jon McGavock's research program has 3 main pillars in order to span the spectrum of mechanistic human physiology studies to community-based participatory action research.
 Pillar 1: the determinants of type 2 diabetes and the associated complications, Pillar 2: dose of physical activity needed to prevent type 2 diabetes and improve metabolic control in individuals with type 1 diabetes, Pillar 3: the role of peer mentoring for the prevention and treatment of type 2 diabetes in youth.

-Clinical Psychologist / Co-Investigator
+Clinical Psychologist / Co-Principal Investigator

-Emily Cameron
+Dr. Emily Cameron

 Dr. Emily Cameron (she/her) is a Clinical Psychologist and researcher with expertise in delivering DBT for children, adolescents, and their families.
 She has worked with youth and families in many health and mental health contexts, including weight management, diabetes, and eating disorders.
 Dr. Cameron is excited to be working with the Teen Health Study and the incoming teens and families to address physical and mental health needs in youth and families during and after the pandemic.